doanvalerie/pokemini-website/docs/implementation.md

 iterations.
 What will happen is that `PollEnableGPS()` will immediately yield control back to `GameLoop()` unless the counter `gpg_read_timeout` reaches 60,000.
-Then, when `gpg_read_timeout` reaches 60,000, then `PollEnableGPS()` will enable the UART1 GPS RX interrupt handler, allowing the Launchpad to process an NMEA GNGGA sentence before then disabling the UART1 GPS RX interrupt handler again, and thus yielding time back to other interrupt handlers and other synchronous logic.
+Then, when `gpg_read_timeout` reaches 60,000, then `PollEnableGPS()` will enable the UART1 GPS RX interrupt handler, allowing the LaunchPad to process an NMEA GNGGA sentence before then disabling the UART1 GPS RX interrupt handler again, and thus yielding time back to other interrupt handlers and other synchronous logic.